Click to Enlarge

-Requirement For Visa : Foreigners desirous of visiting India can do so after obtaining visa from the Indian Mission in their country of their residence.
+Requirement For Visa : Foreigners who wish to visit India can do so after obtaining a visa from the Indian Mission in their country of residence.
 They should possess a valid National Passport - except in the case of nationals of Bhutan & Nepal, who may carry only suitable means of identification.

 The international airports in the metrocities offer a range of services ensuring that the traveller on business can continue working while waiting to board an international connection, or when transferring between international flights.
-These include restaurants, business centers, rest rooms and handy telephones booths.
-Business centers are equipped with state-of-the-art equipment including wordprocessors and telefax.
+These include restaurants, business centres, rest rooms and telephone booths.
+Business centres are equipped with state-of-the-art equipment including wordprocessors and telefax.

 FOREIGN TRAVEL TAX